ReduceRightDave/forgotJS/CONTRIBUTING.md

 assert.deepStrictEqual(a, [1,2,3]);
 ```

+Comment values should be single, valid literals, on one line.
+They can be `true`, `false`, `null`, `undefined`, number, string, regex literal, object literal, array literal or function.
+An `InvalidCommentValueError` may otherwise be thrown.

 Because of comment values, there is a restriction on where // comments can be placed.
 Eg this generates an `ImproperlyPlacedCommentError`: